cmacdonald/hypencoder-paper/README.md

 return a callable object which excepts a torch tensor in the shape (num_queries, num_items_per_query, hidden_dim) and returns a tensor with the shape (num_queries, num_items_per_query, 1) which contains the relevance score for each query and associated item.

+## Training
+To train a model take a look at the training readme in `/train`.

 ## Models
-We have uploaded the models from our paper experiments to Huggingface Hub.
-See quick start for more information on how to use these models.
+We have uploaded the models from our experiments to Huggingface Hub.
+See quick start for more information on how to use these models and our paper for more information on how they were trained.
 <center>

 | Huggingface Repo | Number of Layers |